 Distributed computing and data storage has emerged as a disruptor to the current centralized cloud computing and storage market in recent years, as the decentralized model utilizes idle storage capacity in potentially any device in the world and spares users the risk of data loss as a result of central server failure.
 We have designed our own Darksteel series to store data over various distributed network to capture the potential growth in the distributed computing and data storage market.
-Our products in this series can be applied to both industrial and commercial sectors by offering distributed computing and data storage solutions.
-Darksteel series solutions support popular distributed computing and data storage networks such as Filecoin.
+Our products in this series can be applied to both industrial and commercial sectors by offering distributed computing and data storage networks such as Filecoin.